Clueless-Community/clueless-official-website/README.md

 + ## Resources

 The Internet is flooded with so many resources that can make one confused and clueless.
-So we, the Clueless Community provide the best, filtered, and curated resources like YouTube videos, GitHub repositories, websites, cheatsheets, etc!
+So we, the Clueless Community, provide the best, filtered, and curated resources like YouTube videos, GitHub repositories, websites, cheatsheets, etc!
 You can check our resources page [here](https://clueless-resources.super.site/resources)

 [![image](https://www.linkpicture.com/q/cluelessResources.png)](https://clueless-resources.super.site/resources)

 + ## Discord Community<img src="https://media.tenor.com/EU5PsyIFwRUAAAAj/wumpus-discord.gif" alt="gif" width="67"/>
-We have an amazing Discord Community, where separate channels are created for different topics like web development, app development, web3, etc where you can use these respective channels to query and help others.
-We try to keep you updated with the latest opportunities, jobs, and hackathons, and share useful resources too.
+We have an amazing Discord Community, where separate channels are created for different topics like web development, app development, web3, etc. There, you can use these respective channels to query and help others.
+We try to keep you updated with the latest opportunities, jobs, hackathons, and share useful resources too.

 [![image](https://www.linkpicture.com/q/cluelessDiscord.png)](https://discord.gg/zrVMjGW8sB)